ibm-cloud-applaunch/fast-news/README.md

 - Subscribed users can listen to audio articles.
 For others it shows a subscription plan to avail the feature.

 ### Concept 4 - App Customisation by audiences
 This is perhaps the most advanced and the most powerful feature that App Launch Service supports.
-Take Theme feature, for example, if you would like to create two audiences, subscribed Android users and unsubscribed Android users and tailor app customisation for each audience then user experience can be customised for different types of users.
+Take Theme feature, for example, if you would like to create two audiences, subscribed users and unsubscribed users and tailor app customisation for each audience then user experience can be customised for different types of users.

  - **Feature** - A feature is equivalent to a Java class where you define class members.
  - Let's create two features